 - b.
 The required screening shall be located so as not to conflict with any corner visibility requirements or any other City ordinances.
 Such screening may be interrupted by entrances or exits. - c.
 Every effort shall be made to retain existing trees. - d.
 The use of stormwater management techniques such as rain gardens and bioswales is encouraged in landscape strips. - e.
 Outdoor parking facilities containing 20 stalls or more must comply with the requirements in Sec.
-5.1.9.B. - f.
+5.1.9.8. - f.
 Parking lots in the VC1, VC2, and VC3 districts abutting properties in any Residential Districts along any side or rear lot line must be screened, per the standards above. - g.
 Parking lot landscape strips, parking lot islands, landscape buffers, and other landscaped areas should utilize Low-Impact-Development (LID) practices consistent with state law to treat and discharge stormwater. - 9.
-Lighting Lighting shall comply with the provisions of the Light Trespass ordinance in Chapter 20 Sections 20-23 20-49.
+Lighting.
+Lighting shall comply with the provisions of the Light Trespass ordinance in Chapter 20 Sections 20-23 20-49. - 10.
+Loading - a.

-10. Loading

-- a.
 For off-street loading requirements, see Section 5.1.12. - b.
 Access to loading docks and areas along the Primary Front Lot Line is prohibited. - c.
 Outdoor loading facilities, including all docks and areas used for the storage and staging of goods or materials, that are visible from a public street, public space, or abutting properties in any Residential Districts must be screened from view.
-See Section #.

-11. Service Areas
+See Section #. - 11.
+Service Areas - a.

-- a.
 Buildings containing five or more residential units must provide private trash and recycling pick up. - b.
 Trash collection, trash compaction, recycling collection and other similar service areas must be fully enclosed within a building or located to the side or rear of the buildings. - c.
-Outdoor service areas are not permitted along any Primary Front Lot Line. - d.
-Outdoor service areas that are visible from a public street, public space, or abutting properties in any Residential Districts must be fully screened from view.
-See Section #.
+Outdoor service areas are not permitted along any Primary Front Lot Line. - Outdoor service areas that are visible from a public street, public space, or abutting properties in any Residential Districts must be fully screened from view.
+See Section #. - 12.
+Parking Relief - a.
+The Planning Board is the Special Permit Granting Authority for all parking relief within the VCOD tiers. - In particular instances, a Special Permit may be granted to allow for exceptions to this Sec. # if it is determined that literal compliance is impracticable due to the nature of the use, or the location, size, width, depth, shape, or grade of the lot, or that such exceptions would be in the public interest, or in the interest of safety, or protection of environmental features.